 Turning now to the stream temperature simulations, we first determine an appropriate value for the soil temperature averaging depth z_d (see Sect.
 2.1.2 and Eq.
-(12)).
+12).
 Five different possibilities are considered here: 0.15, 0.30, 0.60, 1.20 and 2.40 m.
 Using StreamFlow configured so as to approximate the temperature of the subsurface flux as the depth-averaged soil temperature (Sect.
-2.1.2), we find that the choice $z_d = 2.40$ m leads to the best results in terms of temperature-based NSE (not shown).
+2.1.2), we find that the choice $z_d =$ 2.40 m leads to the best results in terms of temperature-based NSE (not shown).
 This rather large value may be due to the relatively low resolution of the vertical soil temperature profile computed by Alpine3D, which was configured here to use a coarse vertical discretization of the soil columns in order to spare computational power.
-The value $z_d = 2.40$ m is nevertheless used in the remaining of this study, since emphasis is on demonstrating the model capabilities rather than performing particularly accurate simulations.
-Similarly, it can be observed based on Table 2 that the calibrated values of some stream temperature parameters (notably $k{\rm soil}$ and $D{\rm HSPF}$) are close to the respective upper limits of their associated calibration ranges.
-For the sake of conciseness, we however proceed with the parameter values presented in Table 2 and postpone the in-depth evaluation of the model sensitivity with respect to its parameters to a future publication.
+The value $z_d = 2.40 \,\mathrm{m}$ is nevertheless used in the remainder of this study, since emphasis is on demonstrating the model capabilities rather than performing particularly accurate simulations.
+Similarly, it can be observed based on Table 2 that the calibrated values of some stream temperature parameters (notably k{soil} and D{HSPF}) are close to the respective upper limits of their associated calibration ranges.
+For the sake of conciseness, however, we proceed with the parameter values presented in Table 2 and postpone the in-depth evaluation of the model sensitivity with respect to its parameters to a future publication.